R.E.D. (Ne-Yo album): Music and composition

-The Salaam Remi-produced "Alone with You" was inspired by the Beatles and contains a piano melody similar to those made famous by John Lennon.
-It is dedicated to Ne-Yo's daughter Madilyn Grace, after an incident where Madilyn refused to stop crying after being brought home from the hospital until she went quiet upon hearing "Alone with You".
+The Salaam Remi-produced "Alone with You" is dedicated to Ne-Yo's daughter Madilyn Grace, after an incident where Madilyn refused to stop crying after being brought home from the hospital until she went quiet upon hearing "Alone with You".
 Meanwhile, the 90's influenced "Should Be You" borrows guest vocals from former label-mate, rapper Fabolous.
 The song draws inspiration from Mary J. Blige's 1995 single "I Love You" and features the duo singing about regrets with the aid of "one-liners".
 Ne-Yo described the song's lyrical content as "about being with somebody and wishing you were with someone else".
 Newcomer ReVaughn Brown also recorded guest vocals for the album on a song called "All She Wants".
 Built around a hip-hop beat and 808s features Ne-Yo's vocals layered with "airy background vocals" from Brown, and a featured rap from Young Jeezy.
 It features exclusively on the Target Deluxe edition of the album.
 "Slow Down" continues those sentiments with Ne-Yo singing in his falsetto.
 Continuing the more adult content, the song "Stress Reliever" centers around the singer's favorite sex position.
 The song draws inspiration from fellow R&B singer R. Kelly and rapper Lil Wayne.